N-Wouda/ALNS/README.md

 store a solution state - all it requires is to define an `objective` member function, returning an objective value.

-The ALNS algorithm must be supplied with a _weight scheme_ and an _acceptance criterion_.
+The ALNS algorithm must be supplied with a _weight scheme_, an _acceptance criterion_, and a _stopping criterion_.

 ### Weight scheme
 The weight scheme determines how to select destroy and repair operators in each